mauriciobc/ArkTV2/README.md

 1. Run `ArkTV.sh`.
 2. Choose `Import playlist M3U` from the main menu.
 3. Supply an HTTP/HTTPS URL or a local path to a `.m3u`/`.m3u8` file.
 ArkTV uses the OSK when available and falls back to dialog input otherwise.
-4. The Python helper downloads (if necessary), validates `#EXTM3U/#EXTINF`, and writes the converted JSON to `/tmp/arktv_custom_channels.json`.
+4. The Python helper downloads (if necessary), validates `#EXTM3U/#EXTINF`, and writes the converted JSON to `channels/arktv_custom_channels.json`.
-5. The imported list replaces the default source immediately.
-Pick `Reset to default list` to revert to the official JSON.
+5. A playlist import passa a ser a lista padrão automaticamente nas próximas execuções (o arquivo é mantido em `channels/`).
+Use `Reset to default list` para remover o cache persistente e voltar ao JSON oficial.

 Tip: `tests/validate_m3u.sh` demonstrates the conversion flow using `channels/sample_playlist.m3u`.